-2.1 Synthetic Solar Wind Observations
+2.1 Synthetic solar-wind observations

-In order to test solar wind reconstruction methods, we produce synthetic in-situ observations from time-evolving models of solar wind speed, V. This enables us to compare with the "true" state from which synthetic observations are constructed, which is not possible with real observations.
+In order to test solar-wind reconstruction methods, we produce synthetic in situ observations from time-evolving models of solar-wind speed, V. This enables us to compare with the 'true' state from which synthetic observations are constructed, which is not possible with real observations.

-Figure 1 shows two models of V at the heliographic equator at 1 AU, in the Carrington frame rotating with the Sun.
-Figure 1a shows the linear model, in which two fast streams both move in longitude and change in magnitude linearly with time.
+Fig. 1 shows two models of V at the heliographic equator at 1 au, in the Carrington frame rotating with the Sun.
+Fig. 1(a) shows the linear model in which two fast streams both move in longitude and change in magnitude linearly with time.
 The properties of the fast streams are chosen arbitrarily and can be varied in the analysis code available through the GitHub link in the acknowledgements.
-In the example used here, we choose values typical of the solar wind observed at 1 AU (e.g. Owens 2019).
-Slow wind has a speed of 400 km s-1.
-The first fast stream has an initial amplitude of 700 km s-1 and begins at a maximum longitude of 260° with a width of 50°.
-The fast stream amplitude decays at a rate of 1 km s-1 per day and it moves to greater Carrington longitude at a rate of 1° per day.
-The second fast stream has an amplitude of 500 km s-1, increasing at 2 km s-1 per day, a width of 40°, and an initial longitude of 110°, increasing at 0.5° per day.
-The maximum and minimum allowed speeds are capped at 800 km s-1 and 400 km s-1, respectively.
-Both fast streams have a declining V back to the slow wind speed at a gradient of 5 km s-1 per degree of longitude.
-As a (quasi-) stationary spacecraft at 1 AU moves to smaller Carrington longitude with time, these profiles produce V time series of fast streams with a discontinuous rise in solar wind speed, followed by a constant peak V, before linearly declining back to slow wind.
+In the example used here, we choose values typical of the solar wind observed at 1 au (e.g. Owens 2019).
+Slow wind has a speed of 400 km s^{-1} .
+The first fast stream has an initial amplitude of 700 km s-1 and begins at a maximum longitude of 260° with a width of 50° .
+The fast stream amplitude decays at a rate of 1 $\rm km\,s^{-1}$ per day and it moves to greater Carrington longitude at a rate of 1° per day.
+The second fast stream has an amplitude of $500 \,\mathrm{km \, s^{-1}}$, increasing at $2 \,\mathrm{km \, s^{-1}}$ per day, a width of 40° , and an initial longitude of 110° , increasing at 0.5 per day.
+The maximum and minimum allowed speeds are capped at 800 and 400 km s-1, respectively.
+Both fast streams have a declining V back to the slow wind speed at a gradient of 5 km s^{-1} per degree of longitude.
+As a (quasi-) stationary spacecraft at 1 au moves to smaller Carrington longitude with time, these profiles produce Vtime series of fast streams with a discontinuous rise in solar-wind speed, followed by a constant peak V, before linearly declining back to slow wind.